Skip to main content

 Do you offer an online SQL course?

-I'm happy to announce that I have been collaborating with Mari and Simo Ahava to deliver an extensive online course on Google Analytics 4 (GA4) and BigQuery on Simmer, a brand new technical marketing learning platform.
+We are happy to announce that Johan has been collaborating with Mari and Simo Ahava to deliver an extensive online course on Google Analytics 4 (GA4) and BigQuery on Simmer, a brand new technical marketing learning platform.
 This course is recommended if you're not comfortable with SQL and/or BigQuery (yet).

 Access to the Simmer course is not included in the GA4BigQuery membership.
 By subscribing to our premium plan you will unlock a 15% discount for the Simmer course.
 The discount is not stackable with other discounts.